juanhdzma/Titanics-Survivability-Predictor/README.md

 ```

 ## Results
 The script will train the ANN, LR, and SVM models on the training data and evaluate their performance using appropriate evaluation metrics.
-It will generate separate plots for each model, including the confusion matrix and the ROC curve.
+It will generate separate metric for each model, considering Accuracy, F1-Score, Jaccard Index and Running Time.

-## License
-This project is licensed under the MIT License.

 ## Acknowledgments
 The code for this project is based on the work by Juan Carlos Hernandez.